EU fines JPMorgan, UBS, Credit Suisse for taking part in cartels

 | BRUSSELS

-BRUSSELS JPMorgan, UBS and Credit Suisse were fined a total of 94 million euros (74.14 million pounds) by the European Commission for taking part in cartels in the financial sector.
+BRUSSELS JPMorgan (JPM.N), UBS UBSN.VX and Credit Suisse CSGN.VX were fined a total of 94 million euros ($120 million) by the European Commission for taking part in cartels in the financial sector.

 The Commission handed JPMorgan a 61.7-million-euro fine for rigging the Swiss franc Libor benchmark interest rate between March 2008 and July 2009.
 It was also fined 10.5 million euros for participating in a cartel on Swiss franc interest rate derivatives.